Hoseynabad-e Olya, Mazandaran

-Hoseynabad-e Olya (حسين آباد عليا, also Romanized as Ḩoseynābād-e ‘Olyā) is a village in Kelarestaq-e Sharqi Rural District, in the Central District of Chalus County, Mazandaran Province, Iran.
-At the 2016 census, its population was 1,139, in 363 families.
-Increased from 880 people in 2006.
+Hoseynabad-e Olya (حسين آباد عليا) (Note: Also romanized as Ḩoseynābād-e ‘Olyā) is a village in Kelarestaq-e Sharqi Rural District of the Central District in Chalus County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 880 in 223 households.
+The following census in 2011 counted 1,079 people in 317 households.
+The 2016 census measured the population of the village as 1,139 people in 363 households.

+Geography

-The village is a southwestern suburb of Chalus city, with the city's bypass road passing through northeast of the village.
-Nearby villages are Aliabad-e Chalus and Hoseynabad-e Sofla to its north, Tejen Kola-ye Olya to its west, Tejen Kola-ye Sofla to its northwest and Mazuposhteh to its south.
+Hoseynabad-e Olya is a southwestern suburb of the city of Chalus, with the city's bypass road passing through the northeast of the village.
+Nearby villages are Aliabad-e Chalus and Hoseynabad-e Sofla to its north, Tejen Kola-ye Olya to its west, Tejen Kola-ye Sofla to its northwest, and Mazuposhteh to its south.